 Develop enhanced understanding of BMP performance, siting and design under climate change conditions.

-Identify and provide technical assistance and funding to the Bay jurisdictions in Phase III WIP implementation.
+Identify and provide technical assistance and funding to the Bay jurisdictions in Phase III WIP implementation, such as exploring the expansion of a circuit rider program to provide more “boots on the ground” support.

-Support implementation of BMP verification programs.
+Support implementation of BMP verification programs, including the development of alternative verification methodologies

 Continue to consider the co-benefits of management practices to address other Watershed Agreement goals and outcomes beyond water quality.